Applications7 min read

 Receiving an objection is not the end of the road.
 Many objections can be overcome with the right approach, whether that involves filing evidence, amending your application, or making legal arguments.

 It is important to respond within the deadline set by IP Australia.
-If you don't respond, your application will lapse.
+You have 15 months from the date of the first examination report, but you should respond well before this to allow time for further correspondence.
+If you do not respond, your application will lapse.

 Frequently asked questions